7.6. Using OpenSCAP with the atomic scan command

 --scanner_argssuboptions are separated by the comma character.
 The specific values for the

-profilesuboptions which are selecting an XCCDF component and a profile from selected datastream file are taken from the bundled SCAP content in the OpenSCAP image.
-The datastream file is selected automatically by the OpenSCAP image during scan based on the target container image or container which is being scanned.
+profilesuboptions, which select an XCCDF component and a profile from the specified datastream file, are taken from the bundled SCAP content in the OpenSCAP image.
+The datastream file is selected automatically by the OpenSCAP image during scanning based on the target container image or container.

 xccdf-idsuboption of the

---scanner_argsoption is omitted, searching for a profile will be done in the first XCCDF component found in the selected datastream file.
-More details about datastream files can be found in the Section 7.2.3, “The Data Stream Format”.
+--scanner_argsoption is omitted, the scanner searches for a profile in the first XCCDF component of the selected datastream file.
+For more details about datastream files, see Section 7.2.3, “The Data Stream Format”.

-Remediating Configuration Compliance of Docker Images and Containers Using Atomic
+Remediating Configuration Compliance of Docker-formatted Images and Containers Using

 --remediateoption to the